Frequently Asked Questions About Our Products And Services

 We recommend that the blood sample be shipped to Eurofins Genomics within 24 hours after blood drawing.
 The sample must be stored in BCT Streck tubes.
 Storage and delivery of blood samples must be at room temperature.
 Plasma samples have to be shipped on dry ice.

-What kind of samples can be processed with Inview Oncopanel All-In-One?
+What kind of samples can be processed with INVIEW Oncoprofiling?

-For the INVIEW Oncopanel, we accept fresh-frozen and FFPE tissue and genomic DNA.
+For the INVIEW Oncoprofiling, we accept fresh-frozen and FFPE tissue and genomic DNA.

-For liquid biopsy analysis of cell-free DNA (cfDNA) isolated from blood plasma, please refer to our GATCLiquid Oncopanel All-In-One product.
+For liquid biopsy analysis of cell-free DNA (cfDNA) isolated from blood plasma, please refer to our INVIEW Liquid Biopsy Oncoprofiling product.

 How is the target enrichment performed?